NFL

 The NFC North is a huge battle

 The Bears were the number one seed, and after yesterday’s loss, they got downgraded all the way to the seventh seed.
-It was a very tough loss for a team who was riding on big momentum.
+It was a very tough loss for a team that was riding on big momentum.

 Advertisement